schmalle/ElasticpotPY/README.txt

 Simple elasticpot honeypot

 - compatible with DTAG T-Pot environment
-- available also as dockerized versions
+- available also as dockerized versions (see docker hub)

 Contact: